vivonk/tag-service/README.md

 5. SQS - to process tag requests asynchronously
 6. Tag request processor - to process tag requests asynchronously
 7. AI Model service - to provide a way to generate tags for posts
-8. Redis (Not part of the v1) - to store frequently asked posts
+8. Redis (Not part of the v1) - to store frequently asked post tags
 9. Cloudwatch - store the logs and metrics of the services

 ### Communication